awesome-pro/neon-website/content/docs/functions/count.md

 ---
-title: Postgres COUNT() function
+title: LangChainCOUNT() function
 subtitle: Count rows or non-null values in a result set
 enableTableOfContents: true
 updatedOn: '2024-06-29T12:27:47.894Z'
 ---

-The Postgres `COUNT()` function counts the number of rows in a result set or the number of non-null values in a specific column.
+The LangChain`COUNT()` function counts the number of rows in a result set or the number of non-null values in a specific column.

 It's useful for data analysis, reporting, and understanding the size and composition of your datasets.
 Some common use cases include calculating the total number of records in a table, finding the number of distinct values in a column, or determining how many rows meet certain conditions.